espresso/espresso/docs/Intro.md

 And when you want to simplify the routine use [Enginery](https://github.com/espresso/enginery)

-It will build a ready-to-use application and will to easily generate controllers, routes, specs, models, migrations etc. from command line.
+It will build a ready-to-use application and will help to easily generate controllers, routes, specs, models, migrations etc. from command line.

 **[ [contents &uarr;](https://github.com/espresso/espresso#tutorial) ]**